The Tourist (2010 film): Production

-Release

 Reception

+Critical reception

-On Rotten Tomatoes, the film has an approval rating of 21% based on 173 reviews, and an average rating of 4.4/10.
+On Rotten Tomatoes, the film has an approval rating of 21% based on 170 reviews, and an average rating of 4.4/10.
 The site's critical consensus reads: "The scenery and the stars are undeniably beautiful, but they can't make up for The Tourist's slow, muddled plot, or the lack of chemistry between Johnny Depp and Angelina Jolie."
 On Metacritic, the film has a weighted average score of 37 out of 100 based on 37 critics, indicating "generally unfavorable reviews".
 Audiences polled by CinemaScore gave the film an average grade of "B" on an A+ to F scale.

 Roger Ebert gave the film 2 out of 4 stars, saying "There's a way to make a movie like The Tourist, but Florian Henckel von Donnersmarck doesn't find that way."
 Peter Travers of Rolling Stone gave the film 0 out of 4 stars, and put the film on his list of the top 10 worst films of 2010.

 However, the film received good reviews in the German press, and Stephanie Zacharek, a Rotten Tomatoes Top Critic, listed the film as one of her "10 Best Movies of 2010."
 She called it "a visually sensuous picture made with tender attention to detail and an elegant, understated sense of humor".

 Casey Burchby of DVD Talk acknowledged that the movie was "beautifully shot by the accomplished Oscar-winner John Seale," but said that the "hastily-prepared film does not care one iota about its characters."